whatgoodisaroad/doggerel/README.md

 # Doggerel

-Doggerel is a small programming language for doing math with dimensional analysis.
-We can declare units, define how these units relate to each other, and use values with some conversions done automatically.
+Doggerel is a small programming language for doing math where **dimensional analysis** is a form of **static analysis**.
+We can declare units, define how these units relate to each other, use values with some conversions done automatically and encounter static failures in some cases when dimensions are misused.

-In the abstract, the goal of the language is to make it easier to ...
+In the abstract, the goal of the language is to make it *easier* to ...

 - Communicate reasoning with numbers,
 - Use units and dimensions correctly, and